juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-add_an_instance.md

 ---
-author: "AWS: Add an instance"
+title: "AWS: Add an instance"
-publisher: aws-add-an-instance
+slug: aws-add-an-instance
 ---

-# AWS: Add an instance

 ## About this task